secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 For **virtual events**, there are additional set up details on this [page](/handbook/marketing/revenue-marketing/digital-marketing-programs/marketing-programs/virtual-events).

 For all other campaign types, follow Steps 1-5 below.
 All steps are required.

+**Parent/Child Campaigns**

-For some events, there are mutiple campaigns that occur as a part of a single initiative (Ex.
-A conference with speaking sessions and direct mail) When this happens, a `parent` campaign should be created in SFDC and have each `child` campaign represent the individual tactics. in Marketo you can use a folder instead of creating a program.
-This parent campaign should not include any members, or include bizible touchpoints.
-You can associate parent/child on the campaign in SFDC under the `Parent Campaign` field, which is a campaign look up.
-(You will need to click `edit` button to update this, it can't be done in-line)
+For some tactics, there are mutiple campaigns that occur as a part of a single initiative.
+Some examples of these could be a conference with speaking session, direct mail, content syndication, or hybrid events (where in-person and virtual leads will be tracked separately).
+When this happens, a `parent` campaign should be created in SFDC and have each `child` campaign represent the individual tactics.
+The parent SFDC campaign should not include any members, or include bizible touchpoints.
+Since we do not have the same parent/child relationship structure available in Marketo, you will create a folder that will house all of the shared tactics together.

+To assocate a child SFDC campaign to a parent SFDC campaign, go into what will be the child SFDC campaign and at the top of the campaign, click `Edit`.
+This will open the SFDC fields and then you can add the parent SFDC campaign name into the `Parent` field.
+Click `Save`.

-An example of set up in Marketo is:
+An example of a folder setup in Marketo is:
 - Conference Name (Folder)
    - Conference Name (Program w/ members)
    - Direct Mail Name (Program w/ members)